FINGU-GRINDA/saydo/README.md

 - **📊 Learn & improve** from every conversation to better understand your workflow
 - **🚀 Scale infinitely** without hiring a single administrative assistant

-**That's Saydo CallOps.** Not just another transcription tool—it's your first AI employee.
+**That's Saydo.** Not just another transcription tool—it's your first AI employee.

 ## 🎥 See It In Action